-Condition 2: Clusters $s_a$ and $s_b$ can be merged iff: $i < j \forall x_i \in s_a, x_i \in s_b$ .
+Condition 2: Clusters s_a and s_b can be merged iff: $i < j \forall x_i \in s_a, x_j \in s_b$.

-As a consequence of this merge rule, the order of the data vectors will be automatically retained.
-Yet, every possible clusters can be obtained by merging the data vectors starting to merge the vectors from the smallest one by one.
+Because of this merge rule, the order of the data points will be automatically retained.
+Yet, every possible cluster can be obtained by merging the data points starting to merge from the smallest index one by one.

 For example, the cluster (ABE) is possible to obtain but only using the sequence that merges first (A) + (B), and then (AB) + (E).
-On the other hand, the cluster pair (AE) (B) cannot be merged because the resulting cluster (AE) + (B) = (AEB) is not a valid representation as the data vectors are not sorted.
-Furthermore, if the current clustering were (AE) (B) (C) (D), we could not merge the cluster (AE) with any other cluster any more and (AE) would inevitably remain as such in the final clustering.
+On the other hand, the cluster pair (AE) (B) cannot be merged because the resulting cluster (AE) + (B) = (AEB) is not a valid representation as the data points are not sorted.
+Furthermore, if the current clustering were (AE) (B) (C) (D), we could not merge the cluster (AE) with any other cluster anymore and (AE) would inevitably remain as such in the final clustering.

-3.3 Permuting minimum redundancy search tree
+4.3.
+Permutating minimum redundancy search tree